iamTanTan/Node-MVC-Boilerplate/README.md

 # Node-MVC-Boilerplate
-A extremely minimalistic Node.JS MVC boilerplate for MongoDB
+An extremely minimalistic Node.JS MVC boilerplate for MongoDB